Digital Nomad Life in India

 What do people appreciate most about the culture in India?

 "Shopping at the smaller shops is fun.
 Mostly prices are marked and we often go with friends who also make sure we don't get unduly ripped off.
 We food shop at a variety of places.
 If we are hungry for some home-style food then high priced supermarkets that cater for expats have to be used.
 Mostly, we use the smaller supermarkets that locals use (often with helpful tips from neighbors who tell us what time fresh veg is delivered so we can time our visits.
 We also often buy from markets and street vendors.
 Naturally, we wash the produce thoroughly.
 We always buy flowers from street stalls.
 We find that quality and life of the flowers is invariably better than from the supermarket back home.
 The people are mostly very friendly and also openly curious.
-That's different to westerners but also enjoyable," remarked one member in Pune.
+That's different to westerners but also enjoyable," explained one person living in Pune, India.

 What do people find most challenging about the culture in India?